BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/general_plans.md

   - Shooter Subdivision - Continue Work

-  - Eyes Team - Set up multiple camera vision, vision filtering (intro to kalman filter)
+  - Eyes Subdivision - Set up multiple camera vision, vision filtering (intro to kalman filter)

+  - Ground Intake Subdivision - Code mechanism for ground intake to be passed through the robot

 ## What should you do first at meetings?